'Eleanor Rigby' by The Beatles: The making of the dark pop classic

 There was an Eleanor Rigby who was buried at St Peter's Church in Woolton, not far from Paul McCartney's home, and it's not impossible that he walked past the gravestone and the name unconsciously wedged itself in there

 But that's not what Paul said for years.
 "All our songs come out of our imagination," he claimed.
 "There was never an Eleanor Rigby."

-The way he tells it, after he dumped the idea of "Daisy Hawkins" he walked round the Bristol shops while he was hanging about for Jane Asher at the Old Vic and saw the name "Rigby".
+The way he tells it, after he dumped the idea of "Daisy Hawkins" he walked around the Bristol shops while he was hanging about for Jane Asher at the Old Vic and saw the name "Rigby".

 He married it to Eleanor, in honour of Eleanor Bron who played Ahme in Help! a year earlier and well, there you go.